Requirements (Spring 2025)

 1) Discussion leadership and avid participation (40%)

-Participation includes: Regular and prompt attendance, Engaged discussion and Moodle forum contribution (including as film discussants), responsible and responsive blog peer review partnering and blog commentary online and in class, engaged and well-prepped discussion facilitation, assignments in on time.
+Participation includes: Regular and prompt attendance, engaged discussion and Moodle forum contribution (including as film discussants), responsible and responsive blog peer review partnering and blog commentary online and in class, engaged and well-prepped discussion facilitation, assignments in on time.

 2) Five informal blog commentaries (35%)

 At least 400 words on course materials (readings and films), culminating with a final paper proposal.
-Due on scheduled Sundays (every other week starting Week 2) by 8 pm, on your personal Moodle Blog forum.
+Due on scheduled Sundays (every other week starting Week 2) by midnight, on your personal Moodle Blog forum.
 For help in expanding your ability to use audio and video in your Moodle comments see Using Media in Moodle Forums

 3) Final 10-12 page paper.
-Due Wednesday Dec 14, 8 pm (25%)
+Due Wednesday May 14, midnight (25%)

 Analysis of a contemporary event, controversy, performance, media product, or set of debates about race/ethnicity and transnational China utilizing anthropological approaches to racialization (defining your terms!), with reference to course materials (at least 5 course texts) and credible sources on relevant contexts and histories.